Operation Walk-Throughs

 In the case of xapi, there are a set of functions which convert between the XenAPI objects and the Xenopsd objects.
 The two interfaces are slightly different because they have different expected users:

 • the XenAPI has many clients which are updated on long release cycles.
 The main property needed is backwards compatibility, so that new release of xapi remain compatible with these older clients.
-Quite often we will chose to “grandfather in” some poorly designed interface simply because we wish to avoid imposing churn on 3rd parties.
+Quite often, we will choose to “grandfather in” some poorly designed interface simply because we wish to avoid imposing churn on 3rd parties.

 • the Xenopsd API clients are all open-source and are part of the xapi-project.
 These clients can be updated as the API is changed.
 The main property needed is to keep the interface clean, so that it properly hides the complexity of dealing with Xen from other components.